jcanedo279/PenroseAutomata/README.md

-# If Here For Pretty Pictures
-If you are here for the prety pictures and gifs, please go towards the bottom and skip the cs/math

 # PenroseAutomata
      A series of algorithms to automate the PT calculated in the PenroseTiler repository The PenroseAutomata repository comprises fours parts: